Jacklu0831/Real-Time-Object-Detection/1_YOLO/README.md

 **Frames per Second**

 Note that the FPS is only how fast my laptop is able to handle the job and they are only here to compare the performance between models.
 For example, [here](https://towardsdatascience.com/yolo-you-only-look-once-real-time-object-detection-explained-492dc9230006) YOLOv2 ran at 45 FPS and tiny ran at 155 FPS on good GPUs.
-However, it could be calculated that YOLOv3-tiny is almost 2.5 as fast than YOLOv3, implying much less computational expense due to having a shallower neural architecture and less parameters to train (more details in Background section).
+However, it could be calculated that YOLOv3-tiny is almost 2.5 as fast than YOLOv3, implying much less computational expense due to having a shallower neural architecture and less parameters to train (more details in the Background section).

 A effective way to increase the FPS is to simply modify the config file of the models to decrease the frame size being processed by the network.
 However, low resolution images contain less information, the feature extraction process will be much more prone to errors and small objects that are further away will not be contained in the pixelated images at all (this is actually a big problem I am facing in the [SRGAN project](https://github.com/Jacklu0831/Super-Resolution-GAN)).
 By decreasing input frame resolution, I was able to increase the FPS of YOLOv3 to as fast as YOLOv3-tiny at the cost of worse accuracy than YOLOv3-tiny, which is expected.